Long Bay Beach, Turks and Caicos

 The Long Bay area is sparsely populated and home to just a few private villas, yet only minutes away from the island’s resorts, grocery stores and restaurants, golfing, tennis courts, marinas, casinos and other attractions.
-In December 2016, the Shore Club Resort (20 min. walk on the beach from the villa) is opening its doors and will offer elegant restaurants and bars to all Long Bay Beach visitors.
+The Shore Club Resort (20 min. walk on the beach from the villa) has recently opened its doors and offers elegant restaurants and bars to all Long Bay Beach visitors.

 Turks and Caicos